 In Greek mythology, the Amazons were a nation of women who suffered no men to remain among them, but marched to battle under the command of their queen.
 They held occasional intercourse with the men of the neighboring states.
-If boys were born to them, their either sent them to their fathers or killed them.
+If boys were born to them, they either sent them to their fathers or killed them.
 But they brought up the girls for war, and burned off their right breasts, so that they would not be impeded in bending a bow.
 From this custom they received the name of Amazons, that is, "breastless."
 Such is the myth.
 It may have built up from the observation of armed priestesses among various races that the Greeks encountered.
-Some writers, however, have supposed the word Amazon to have some connection with the Circassian word "Maza" signifying the moon, as if the myth of the Amazons had taken its origin in the worship of the moon, which prevailed on the borders of Asia.
+Some writers, however, have supposed the word Amazon to have some connection with the Circassian word "Maza" signifying the Moon, as if the myth of the Amazons had taken its origin in the worship of the Moon, which prevailed on the borders of Asia.